 Victims of hit-and-run accidents often do not have the time or ability to memorize the driver's license plate or even write down what the vehicle looked like.
 In such cases, officials will have to rely on first-hand accounts from eyewitnesses, images captured on surveillance video from nearby buildings and evidence left at the scene of the crash.
 Tire tracks will be examined, as will broken parts left behind such as rear-view mirrors, headlights and paint scrapes.
 Officials will often request help from members of the community to apprehend hit-and-run drivers.
 The sad fact remains that not all hit-and-run drivers are found.

 Victims of hit-and-run accidents often wonder how they will receive fair compensation for their losses when the driver is not available.
 They will not be able to file a personal injury claim against the at-fault motorist or the driver's insurance company.
 Compensation may still be available, however, through the uninsured motorist clause of the victim's own auto insurance policy.
 This type of protection can also help victims of accidents involving drivers who are uninsured or in other words, have inadequate coverage.

 It is important to remember that when a hit-and-run driver is criminally prosecuted, the criminal proceeding will not result in compensation for victims or their families.
 In order to pursue financial compensation from a negligent driver, the injured victim will have to file a civil lawsuit.

 A personal injury claim is a lawsuit that allows an injured victim of a motorcycle accident to seek compensation for all of the damages and losses he or she suffered in the accident.
 An experienced Westminster motorcycle accident lawyer will sit down with you and review your case and help you determine what course of action to take.

-If you or a loved one has been injured in a Westminster motorcycle accident, please contact us for a free, comprehensive and confidential consultation.
+If you or a loved one has been injured in a Westminster motorcycle accident, please contact us at 949-203-3814 for a free case analysis.